jkrempus/pfft/README.md

 ### Installation

+The instruction below assume you have an rdmd command available.
+If you don't, just compile the build.d script with "dmd build" and use "build" insted of "rdmd build" below.

 #### Installing the D library

 To build pfft, use the build.d rdmd script.
 You can use it like this: